VikingNation/CS7000_convert_gui/README.md

-CS7000
+# CS7000 Code Plug Utilities

+Author:  Jason Johnson (k3jsj@arrl.net)

+## Purpose
-Utilities to convert Anytone Talk Group, Channels, and Zones CSVs into the format to the CS7000 CPS uses in spreadsheets.
+Utilities to convert Anytone Talk Group, Channels, and Zones CSV files into format the CS7000 CPS uses.
+Python programs convert Contacts, Channels, and Zones.
+Channels support creation of CSV file for DMR and Analog channels.

-Current scripts only convert DMR channels.
-Support to analog will be added at a future date.
-See note below about need to tailor Anytone Zones CSV to account for fact that there will not be any analog channels improted

-The recommended order of operations is:
+## Usage
+The following are steps to use the program:

+### Anytone CPS
 - Open Anytone CPS and explort Talkgroups, Zones, and Channels

+## Operating system command prompt
 - Run scripts against talkgroups, zones, and channels to create CSVs that are opened and copied into the CPS7000 spreadsheet files

+### CS7000 CPS
 - Export Contacts, Channels, and Zones from CS7000 CPS software.

+### Excel
 - Open convered talkgroups CSV in Excel and copy values.
 Next, do a paste-special into the Contacts spreadsheet.
 Save the file.
 - Open the converted channels CSV in Excel and copy values.
 Select the DMR channels worksheets.
 Past special into the spreadsheet.
 Save the file.
 - Open the converted zones CSV in Excel and copy values.
 Past special in to the zones spreadsheet.
 Save the file
-- Open the CS7000 CPS and first import channels, then channels, then zones.
-Double check to make sure everything is mapped correctly

-Note:  The script to convert the channels detects DMR channels and only exports those at the moment.
-Note:  Be sure you edit the Anytone Zones to convert before running the script to remove any zones that have analog channels
+### CS7000 CPS
+- Open the CS7000 CPS.
+- Import the contacts spreadsheet
+- Import the channels spreadsheet
+- Import the zones spreadsheet
+- Verify everthing imported correctly